shamy1st/git/README.md

         git branch --merged             # Shows the merged branches git branch --no-merged          # Shows the unmerged branches

+* **Merge Conflicts**
+1. change into single file by two different ways.
+2. delete a file in a branch, and update it in another.
+3. add new file but the content is different.

+* **Merge Tools**
+    * p4merge

+            git config --global merge.tool p4merge
+            git config --global mergetool.p4merge.path "/Applications/p4merge.app/Contents/MacOS/p4merge"

+    * kdiff
+    * winmerge (windows only)

 * **Rebasing**

         git rebase master               # Changes the base of the current branch